kristopherjohnson/bitsybasic/README.md

 However, the file need not contain only numbered program lines.
 It can contain commands to be executed immediately.

+By default, files will be loaded from the program's current working directory, but you can provide a path to files outside that directory.
+For example:

+    load "/Users/kdj/basic/example.bas"

 You should use the `CLEAR` command before `LOAD` if you want to avoid the possibility of merging incompatible program lines into an existing program.

+**FILES**

+The **FILES** command displays the names of files in the current directory.

+These files can be loaded by using the `LOAD` command.
+Note, however, that the output of `FILES` may include files that are not valid BASIC programs.

 **TRON/TROFF**